timur-harin/sum25-go-flutter-course/labs/lab01/backend/README.md

-# Lab 01 - Go Backend
+пше # Lab 01 - Go Backend

 This directory contains the Go implementation of three basic components: